DOI10.47051/IOPI2991

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..
 Dipsas elegans is listed in this category, instead of Vulnerable,13 because the species occurs in many more localities than previously thought, including 20 protected areas.
-Although approximately 53% of the species’ habitat is well-preserved, the subpopulations occurring on the Quito valley are severely depleted, fragmented, and isolated from one another.
+Although approximately 53% of the species’ habitat is well-preserved, the subpopulations occurring in the Quito valley are severely depleted, fragmented, and isolated from one another.

 Distribution: Dipsas elegans is endemic to an area of approximately 6,981 km2 along the western slopes of the Andes in Ecuador, including the inter-Andean valley of Quito (Fig. 2).